CrispyPin/gd-voxel-rs/README.md

 # gd-voxel-rs
-A WIP voxel system for Godot
+A WIP voxel system for Godot.

-partially a rewrite of https://github.com/crispyPin/voxel-meshing
+Partially a rewrite of https://github.com/crispyPin/voxel-meshing